adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 > "A polyfill, or polyfiller, is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
 Flattening the API landscape if you will."

-Whilst this *sounds* great it has its disadvantages which are best summarised by David Mark as follows:
+This sounds like a great idea because it means developers can assume that the the API is there and ready to use no matter the browser.
+However, this can be very problematic which David Mark summaries:

 > "Use wrappers.
 Do *not* augment host objects.
 You don't own them and you certainly don't want to try to implement 100% of the standard functionality (just implement what you need).
 Besides host objects are allowed to throw exceptions just for *reading* their properties (and some do just that in IE)."